Space Needle, Meet Lord Stanley: Seattle Is Getting Its Own NHL Team

 The club defied every reasonable expectation by making the Stanley Cup Final in its first year of existence.
 Before Vegas' storybook season, it had been decades before an expansion team had even made the playoffs in its inaugural year.
 And though Vegas ultimately lost to the Washington Capitals, the team first got to scare the living daylights out of bookies who had underestimated them back home on the Strip.

 Seattle probably shouldn't count on, or even dream of, repeating that kind of historic success in its inaugural season.
-Still fans — and some players — daydream about a possible mascot and uniforms, neither of which have been finalized yet.
+Still fans — and some players — daydream about a possible mascot and uniforms, neither of which has been finalized yet.

 ESPN notes that the Oak View Group, which is linked with Seattle's new ownership group, has already applied for a number of domains, which may offer clues to potential mascots.
 They range from the Seattle Kraken to the Seattle Sockeyes.
 Also on that list: the Seattle Totems, a throwback to another former professional hockey team to play in the city.

-The new franchise probably would do better to follow example of the Stanley Cup-winning Metropolitans than the star-crossed Totems, though.
+The new franchise probably would do better to follow the example of the Stanley Cup-winning Metropolitans than the star-crossed Totems, though.
 After the team played for years in the minor leagues, the NHL offered the Totems an official expansion bid to jump to the majors in the 1970s — only to revoke the offer when the team's owners couldn't make its payments.